Cultural heritage is often expressed as Intangible Cultural Heritage.

 - Ireland Reaching Out

-The Clare County Library website has a history, heritage, placenames and genealogy section that attracts a lot of interest from people all over the world.
-It is the principal one-stop-shop for Clare genealogy data and other heritage information including baptisms, tithe applotments, Griffith's Valuation, censuses, maps, historical texts, parish histories etc.
+The Clare County Library website has comprehensive sections on history, heritage, placenames and genealogy.
+It is the principal one-stop-shop for Clare genealogy data including baptisms, tithe applotments, Griffith's Valuation, censuses, maps, historical texts, parish histories etc.

 - Cork and Kerry Placenames